Distant319/EPA-ShuffleNet/README.md

 -Euler Phase Conversion Attention Mechanism(EPCAM)
 ![EPCAM](figs/EPCAM.png)

+We are currently working on the release of the EPA-V2 research.
+Please stay tuned for further updates.

 ## 6. The paper

 If the code or method help you in the research, please cite the following paper: